-I attended because CAP advertised it as a joint venture and I work with a community centre that needs the kind of support CAP encourages and hoped to come back with some ideas and perhaps a clearer vision for building up the spiritual life of the centre.
+I attended because CAP advertised it as a joint venture and I work with a community centre that needs the kind of support CAP encourages and hoped to come back with some ideas and spiritual life of the centre.

-The two main speakers - Anthony Reddie and Deidre Brower Latz - despite not being the originally advertised folk, were different but both Anthony's focus excellent. on complex subjectivity was a reminder that there are so many different levels on which we can connect widening our range of contacts.
+The two main speakers - Anthony Reddie and Deidre Brower Latz - despite not being the originally advertised folk, were different but both excellent.
+Anthony's focus on complex subjectivity was a reminder that there are so many different levels on which we can connect - widening our range of contacts.
 Deidre gave a welcome reminder that God is already present and in every way is calling beauty out in all places.
 Workshops I attended presented first the Life on the Breadline research project and then the Green Christian's Joy in Plenty café conversation pack.
-Both offer good practical resources and supporting information, that I will
+Both offer good practical resources and